 Pronunciation of 'Endothelium'

-The word 'Endothelium' refers to the thin layer of cells lining the interior surface of blood vessels and lymphatic vessels.
+The word 'Endothelium' refers to a thin layer of cells lining the interior surface of blood vessels and lymphatic vessels.
 It is pronounced as 'ɛnˌdoʊˈθiːliəm' in English (en-US).

 Word Origin